List of major stock exchanges

 This is a list of major stock exchanges.
-Those futures exchanges that also offer trading in securities besides trading in futures contracts are listed both here and in the list of futures exchanges.
+Those futures exchanges that also offer trading in securities besides trading in futures contracts may be listed both here and in the list of futures exchanges.

-There are sixteen stock exchanges in the world that have a market capitalization of over US$1 trillion each.
+There are twenty one stock exchanges in the world that have a market capitalization of over US$1 trillion each.
 They are sometimes referred to as the "$1 Trillion Club".
 These exchanges accounted for 87% of global market capitalization in 2016.
 Some exchanges do include companies from outside the country where the exchange is located.